Kids and Chores

 8. All surfaces dusted, including tops of pictures.
 No fingerprints or smears on framed items.

-9. Floors vacuumed, including under the bed (use the vacuum cleaner hose).
+9. Floors vacuumed, including under the bed (using the vacuum cleaner hose).

 10. At least once a month, straighten drawers and closets and discard outgrown clothing and footwear.

-We have similar lists for the bathrooms, kitchen, living area, etc. It may seem ridiculous to have to specify all those things —but we don’t have arguments about whether or not a room is clean now.
-If we ask “Is your room clean?” the kids know exactly what we mean.
-There’s no yelling, and it doesn’t matter if they’re talking to me or to Sam —the standards are the same.
+We had similar lists for the bathrooms, kitchen, living area, etc. It may seem ridiculous to have to specify all those things, but we didn’t have arguments about whether or not a room was clean after we did so.
+If we asked “Is your room clean?” the kids knew exactly what we mean.
+There was no yelling and it didn’t matter if they were talking to me or to Sam.
+The standards were always the same.

 Teaching Skills

-Because we have a blended family, and Sam’s kids were not taught things that way, I’ve had to adjust some expectations about what they know —and we’ve gone back and done remedial life skills 101 with them.
-Three years into our lives together, they can now do most of the things I expect of them at their respective ages —but they need more supervision and reminders than Katie does, because they haven’t been doing them as long as she has.
+Because we had a blended family, and Sam’s kids were not taught things that way, I had to adjust some expectations about what they should have known, and we went back and did remedial Life Skills 101 with them.
+Three years into our lives together, they could do most of the things I expecte of them at their respective ages.
+They needed more supervision and reminders than Katie did because they hadn’t been doing them as long as she had.

 Motivation

-We’ve tried various ways of helping our kids remember the things they need to do, both for themselves and for the family.
-As for motivation —well, they don’t really find “hey, the kitchen floor feels gross if it isn’t mopped regularly” to be very compelling.
-We’ve tied privileges (like watching TV solely for entertainment) to their responsibilities.
-They didn’t always see the relationship, though, and sometimes whichever child wasn’t permitted to have a certain privilege until he or she finished an assigned task insisted that it was simply unfair.
-We’ve ended up developing a token system that makes the relationship of chores to privileges very clear.
+We tried various ways of helping our kids remember the things they need to do, both for themselves and for the family.
+As for motivation—well, they didn’t find “hey, the kitchen floor feels gross if it isn’t mopped regularly” to be very compelling.
+We tied privileges (like watching TV solely for entertainment) to their responsibilities.
+They didn’t always see the relationship and sometimes whichever child wasn’t permitted to have a certain privilege until he or she finished an assigned task insisted that it was simply unfair.
+We developed a token system that made the relationship of chores to privileges very clear.

 Staying On Track

 I really, really hate nagging anybody to do anything.
-It seems that I am the only person in our household who, in the normal course of a day, notices that the dishwasher needs to be loaded, run and unloaded, that a load of towels needs to be washed, or that the living room needs to be vacuumed.
-If I’m the only person who notices, I’m likely to be the person who does everything —and I start getting angry and resentful.
-The rest of the household only notices the lack of clean dishes when they can’t find any to use, or the absence of towels when they need to take a shower.
-Since Sam and I do agree that everybody in the house needs to contribute labor towards keeping it liveable, we need a way to make sure that tasks are assigned fairly and that people remember to do them.
-Our way of keeping up with tasks involves a system of index cards.
+It seems that I was the only person in our household who, in the normal course of a day, noticed that the dishwasher needed to be loaded, run, and unloaded, that a load of towels needed to be washed, or that the living room needed to be vacuumed.
+If I was the only person who noticed, either I was likely to be the person who did everything or I had to nag other people to take care of needed tasks.
+I would quickly start getting angry and resentful in that situation.
+The rest of the household only noticed the lack of clean dishes when they couldn’t find any to use for a meal, or the absence of towels when they needed to take a shower.
+Since Sam and I did agree that everybody in the house needs to contribute labor towards keeping it liveable, we needed a way to make sure that tasks are assigned fairly and that people remember to do them.
+Our way of keeping up with tasks involved a system of index cards.

 Leave a Reply